Astro IDE overview

 • Integrated deployment and version control: Deploy to Astro and push changes to branches.
 See Deployment workflows.

-What can you do with Astro IDE?
+What can you do with the Astro IDE?

-• Update and refactor: Edit existing dags, including performing Airflow version upgrades.
+• Update and refactor: Edit existing Dags, including performing Airflow version upgrades.

 • Customize and extend: Build custom operators or orchestrate dbt projects using Cosmos.

 • Test and deploy: Start ephemeral test Deployments for quick feedback and deploy changes to Astro or GitHub.
-See test and run code, deploy code to Astro, and deploy code to git.
+See Test and run code, Deploy code to Astro, and Deploy code to Git.

 To get started, see the IDE quickstart.